molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

-# Install OpenMM in an HPC environment.
+# Install OpenMM in an HPC environment for interactive use on VSC.

 Working with an HPC requires a basic knowledge of the Linux operating system.
 If you have never used Linux before, this will be rich learning experience.
 Still, it is worth the trouble, because in a computational  research lab, any serious simulation is performed on an HPC.
 Calculations on your laptop are only useful for teaching, preparing simulations or initial prototyping.